 Using the rule of three to make a bathroom color scheme is a great idea.
 You should be picking a neutral, a vibrant color, and one as an accent.
 To be successful in doing this, the 70/20/10 distribution method.
 The lightest shade should be used for 70% of the bathroom decor, the second brightest color for 20%, and the boldest color for 10%.
 Neutral colors can be combined in many ways for a bathroom.
 Using the 70/20/10 rule, your bathroom will look at the paint color was chosen by a professional.

 Mixing Two Neutrals

 Using mostly neutral colors in your bathroom can make your space a calming and relaxing area for your home.
-The rules of proportion still apply for using all neutrals, but for using two colors the rule goes 70/30.
+The rules of proportion still apply for using all neutrals, but for using two colors, the rule goes 70/30.
 Using the colors grey and white, for example, makes a great color scheme that is understated but not boring.
 These colors can add a modern touch to any space.

 Contrasting Two Bright Colors

 If you want an energetic and cheerful bathroom, you can always consider using a collection of bright colors.
-This can work great for kids bathrooms and or even a guest one.
-Adding fun colors can look tasteful when the vanity and trim is white or neutral.
+This can work great for kids’ bathrooms and or even a guest one.
+Adding fun colors can look tasteful when the vanity and trim are white or neutral.
 This helps create balance within the bathroom while still adding some flare.
 If you’re looking to add just a pop of color to a neutral bathroom, adding bright colored curtains or towels can make it a whole new space.

 Using Dark Colors